Emsuwu/tw-tropes/README.md

 # Disclaimer
 Very WIP.
-Needs a backend.
+Needs a backend (I definetely didn't understand what that was at the time).
+I'm still scared by the idea of needing a backend.
 All the data is just stored in the repo and fetched by the site.
 This was my first webdev project so it's a bit jank.
 But I definetely to come back to the idea, because I think something like this is very useful!
 # [TW Tropes](http://tw.emsuwu.com)
 A website to list the triggering content in shows, anime, books etc. Currently all the data is stored in one CSV lol.
 I want to make it so that its stored in an online database and that people can contribute to it through the site.
 [tw.emsuwu.com](http://tw.emsuwu.com)